AYCEdemo/emptyx16/src/emptyx16.md

 with the DC_VSCALE register nor offset with the DC_VSTART register.
 In interlaced mode, bit 0 is fixed to the current odd/even field value when read and is ignored when write - it will generate IRQ in both two frames even if that line is skipped in either field of the display.
-Line comparison is only done on drawing lines which means a value higher than 479 will never generate Line IRQs.
-Also for lines 512-525 (during VBlank), this is always read 511.
+Line comparison is done on every display lines even during VBlank up to line 511.
+Display lines further than this are always read 511 and cannot be compared.

 CAUTION: Since VERA renders to a line buffer first then read it out to the screen in the next line, changes made to layer settings and VRAM will not be